jochen777/jWebForm/README.md

 2. "run" it

-3. use a simple tag in the template to generate the html
+3. pass the result to the template